 6. Start Meditating

-Whether it is through guided meditations or through your own meditations, many successful people do this each morning to help reduce stress and increase calmness.
+Whether it is through guided meditations or through your own meditations, many successful people do this morning routine each day to help reduce stress and increase calmness.
 Even meditating five minutes a day can help ease your thoughts.
 A number of Fortune 500 companies, including Google and Apple offer meditation classes for employees.
 Many top executives have implemented meditation in their lives such as Arianna Huffington, Bob Stiller of Green Mountain Coffee, and Bill Ford of Ford Motor Company.

 7. Set Goals for the Next Day